mikisvaz/rbbt/index.md

 Many of the features of Rbbt are organized around four large subsystems:

-* Workflows: A fully functional workflow enactment system like nextflow or cromwell, but with more advanced features.
+* *Workflows*: A fully functional workflow enactment system like nextflow or cromwell, but with more advanced features.
 Rbbt has many workflows implementing functionalities from different areas of bioinformatics.
-* TSV files: Tab separated value files are the most versatile file format in bioinformatics, and Rbbt has plenty of functionalities to manipulate, index, traverse, persist, slice, reorder, sort, paginate and add semantics to them.
+* *TSV files*: Tab separated value files are the most versatile file format in bioinformatics, and Rbbt has plenty of functionalities to manipulate, index, traverse, persist, slice, reorder, sort, paginate and add semantics to them.
-* Resource management: Rbbt provides very succinct instructions to automatically gather, setup and configure data and software resources
+* *Resource management*: Rbbt provides very succinct instructions to automatically gather, setup and configure data and software resources
-* HTML and REST: All Rbbt workflows are provided HTML interfaces as well as remote execution capabilities through REST.
+* *HTML and REST*: All Rbbt workflows are provided HTML interfaces as well as remote execution capabilities through REST.
 Rbbt has its own concept for the design of web applications that greatly cuts down development time.